SteveOv/platodebs/README.md

 Subsequent stages may refer to the json file to confirm the target download has been completed.
 You will need to delete the json file or the whole containing folder if you want to force this module to re-aquire data for a specific target.
-Alternatively, use a `--targets` filter and the `--overwrite` flag to force the re-acquisition of a subset of the input targets (however existing files are not actively deleted so, if not overwritten, may affect subsequent analysis).
+Alternatively, use a `--targets` filter and the `--overwrite` flag to force the re-acquisition of a subset of the input targets.

 #### Performing the STAR_SHADOW analyses
 To get STAR_SHADOW to analyse any targets with a completed download run: